The Role of Microsoft Entra ID in Identity and Access Management

 Entra ID is more than an IAM tool.
 It is an identity framework that links users, devices, applications, and cloud services across the organization.
 It goes beyond authentication, weaving itself into each layer of a company’s compliance, security, and hybrid IT strategy.

-Strengthening Cloud Security with Zero Trust and Entra ID
+Strengthening Cloud Security with Entra ID and Zero Trust Security

 Microsoft Entra ID conditional access policies